code-423n4/docs/roles/wardens/judging-criteria.md

 C4 strives to ensure a deliberate and transparent process for reviewing and judging submissions.

 At the end of a given contest period, all reports will be reviewed and categorized based on criteria.
 Pending sponsor review, final reports will be shared publicly on the [C4 Audit Report page](https://code4rena.com/reports).
-Contest results will then be shared on the C4 Discord and winners will be announced on the [C4 Twitter](https://twitter.com/code423n4).
+Contest results are shared on the C4 Discord and winners announced on the [C4 Twitter](https://twitter.com/code423n4).

 Reports are also judged based on grammar, conciseness, and formatting.